The Linux “which” Command

 /usr/local/bin/python

-This is useful for identifying all versions of a command available in your PATH
+This is useful for identifying all versions of a command available in your PATH.

-Using which
+Using which in Scripts

 #!/bin/bash